GoogleCloudPlatform/cloud-hackathons/hacks/genai-monitoring/README.md

 - You applied the fix in the code and redeployed the app.
 - Interactions with the updated app are faster.

+### Tips

+- As you analyze span durations, look for any step that seems unusually slow compared to the simplicity of the task it performs.
+- Model interactions usually will take the bulk of execution time and bigger models will take longer to respond.
+How long are we spending waiting for the model and what models are we using?

 ### Learning resources

 - [Genkit Developer Tools and Developer UI](https://firebase.google.com/docs/genkit/devtools)